gamemanual0/gm0/source/docs/appendix/glossary.rst

         unwanted friction and introduce inefficiencies within the drive system.

     Micro USB On The Go (OTG) Cable
-        The Micro USB OTG cable connects the :term:`driver station` phone with the Logitech controller that the driver uses in order to control the robot.
+        The Micro USB OTG cable connects the :term:`Driver Station` phone with the Logitech controller that the driver uses in order to control the robot.